vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/conventions/comments.rst

 Code Expressiveness
 -------------------

-Enhancing code expressiveness is better then commenting.
+Enhancing code expressiveness is better than commenting.
 This includes extracting inlined functions and choosing good names.

 .. code-block:: cpp